This topic describes the scenario where user experience is monitored.

-When a user accesses a service, the whole process can be divided into three phases: page production time (server status), page load time, and page run time.
-To ensure stable online services, the running status of services is monitored on the server.
-Currently, while the server monitoring system is quite mature, the monitoring of page load and run time status is far from satisfactory.
-This is because less emphasis is placed on the browser monitoring, due to the misbelief that monitoring on the server can partially replace the browser monitoring.
-In this case, the system access details cannot be perceived when the system is running online and a user accesses the system.
-Therefore, it is extremely difficult to identify a frontend problem that online users occasionally encounter.
+When you access Application Real-Time Monitoring Service (ARMS), the whole process can be divided into three phases: page production phase (server status), page loading phase, and page running phase.
+To ensure stable online services, the server monitors the status of these services.
+The existing server monitoring system is quite mature, but the monitoring of the page load and run statuses is still unsatisfactory.
+This is because less emphasis is placed on browser monitoring.
+Monitoring on the server is mistakenly regarded as a replacement of browser monitoring.
+As a result, the details of users who access the system cannot be perceived.
+Therefore, frontend issues encountered by users are difficult to locate.

-Even if the HTTP status code returned from API calling is 200 everytime, it doesn’t necessoriliy mean that the interface is completely normal.
-If the business logic is abnormal, can it be perceived in time?
-If all the HTTP status code returned from API calling is normal, but the whole process consumes a long time, how can we get the whole picture and optimize it?
-With there unknown, we can’t identify the issues, and therefore can’t improve the user experience.
+Even if the HTTP status code 200 is returned from an API call, the API may be abnormal.
+If a business logic exception occurs, can the exception be perceived at the earliest opportunity?
+If normal responses are returned for all API calls, but the whole process consumes a long time, how can we get the whole picture and reduce the response time?
+Before you cannot answer these questions, you cannot identify the issues or improve user experience.

-Based on the massive real-time log analysis and processing services provided by ARMS, the browser monitoring monitors the access conditions of all real online users and solves the preceding problems.
+Based on large volumes of real-time log analysis and processing provided by ARMS, the browser monitoring feature monitors the access requests from all real online users and resolves the preceding issues.

-You can view the information on the application overview using the browser monitoring function provided by ARMS, including application satisfaction rating, JS error rate, access speed, API request success rate, and PV details.
-Among them, the average value of the JS error rate is 11.56%, which has increased by 276.05% compared to the same period of the last week.
+You can view the information on the application overview page of the browser monitoring feature.
+The information includes application satisfaction rate, JS error rate, page speed, API success rate, and page view (PV) details.
+In the following figure, the average JS error rate is 6.68%.
+The average JS error rate increases 15.56% over the last week.

 Performance data trend and waterfall chart

-On the Page Speed page, you can view detailed metrics related to the page performance and the loaded waterfall chart.
-Then you can locate the performance bottleneck according to detailed data.
+On the Page Speed page, you can view specific metrics related to the page performance and the waterfall chart of page loading.
+You can then locate the performance bottleneck based on the detailed data.

 JS error rate and error aggregation

-On the JS Stability page, you can view a ranking on error rates in descending order and a ranking on error aggregation.
-Therefore you can get a straightforward impression about which pages are with the highest JS error rate, and which errors are the most common to see.
+On the JS Error Rate page, you can view a ranking on page error rate and a ranking on frequent errors.
+Therefore, you can get a straightforward impression about which pages have the highest JS error rate, and which errors are the most frequent.

-Click View Details and go to the View Details page.
-Then you can view the access details.
-For example, you can locate an error according to the error information, including file, stack, line, and col.
+On the View Details page, you can view the details of access requests.
+For example, you can locate an error based on the error information of stacks, files, lines, and columns.